Our Thailand Honeymoon*

 Next up we moved onto a hotel called Sri Panwa.

 We liked here but it's a very vast estate and I missed the intimacy of the Sarojin.
 House music pumps throughout the day by the pool areas and there is a buzz and sense of fun here.
 It's definitely more lively and they had a DJ on the decks overlooking the pool during the day also.
+To be honest I preferred the peaceful previous location but if you want somewhere glam this would be fun.

 The fitness facilities are amazing and there are lavish tennis courts, a big gym with a boxing ring and yoga classes daily.
 In particular the sunset yoga was amazing.
 The class was challenging which I was delighted about and the setting was so beautiful.
 I will fault the food here.
 It was standard European pricing, which is actually expensive for Thailand, and most evenings we went into the local town and ate there.
 There was also cheap Thai Massage nearby open till 11 which we definitly indulged in on a few nights.